krish5555/hello-world/README.md

-Hello world!
-This is my first test edit.
-Have a nice day.

 # Welcome to GitHub

 Welcome to GitHub—where millions of developers work together on software.
 Ready to get started?
 Let’s learn how this all works by building and publishing your first GitHub Pages website!